-Thai durians considered the world’s best, and there's a good reason for it.
+Thai durians are considered the world’s best, and there's a good reason for it.
 The fruits are harvested at around 75% ripeness, then each fruit is sorted, separated, and packed for a long trip overseas.
-Durians are allowed to get their ripen condition straight during the shipping process.
+Durians tend to reach their full ripeness during the shipping process.

 Monthong or so-called golden pillow is the most popular cultivar in Thailand and in the world in general.
 This famous grade is known for its irregular shape, large size, and slightly sweet pale yellow flesh.
 Puang Manee or crystal durian is a lesser-known cultivar but its popularity gains traction by leaps and bounds.
 This sort is usually small with smooth, regular spines.
 However, it provides plenty of sweet and delicious flesh.